TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 3-axis magnetometer.

 A large variety of external sensors may also be connected to the Kookaberry via its Pin connectors.
-KookaBlockly supports many external sensors as are listed under the EXternal Sensors section.
+KookaBlockly supports many external sensors as are listed under the **External Sensors** section.
 These encompass measuring temperature, humidity, barometric pressure, soil moisture, light, electrical power, voltage and current.

 The Sensors category provides blocks that enable the use of these sensors.